Portfolio Optimization with Cumulative Prospect Theory Utility via Convex Optimization: Numerical examples

 \section{Numerical examples}

 To evaluate the efficiency and performance of the proposed methods, we compare them in a series of numerical experiments with increasing data size.
 We first compile a data set consisting of $N=600$ monthly returns, covering the 50-year period from 07--1972 to 06--2022.
 The $n=14$ assets consist of equities and fixed income securities from different regions, as well as commodities, as displayed in table~\ref{t-asset-classes}.
-The data was obtained from~\cite{cfd-data}.
+The data was obtained from Global Financial Data (GFD)~\cite{cfd-data}.
+The indices are total return indices, \ie, they include dividends and interest payments.
+The GFD index methodology extends the index history back in time by combining multiple single indices where necessary.
+We provide the GFD symbol for each asset class for reference.